James7803/CS-4641-Group-130/index.md

 - Offers a **reference benchmark** against deep neural models
 - Ability to perform well on **smaller or noise-sensitive** feature spaces

-This SVM setup tests whether neural network feature extraction combined with a simpler classifier can rival — or even outperform — full deep learning pipelines for brain MRI classification.
+This SVM setup tests whether neural network feature extraction combined with a simpler classifier can rival or outperform full deep learning pipelines for brain MRI classification.

 # Results